-About Bluepalm and the Micheltorena Arts Plan (MAP): Over the past few years, Jackie Planeix and Tom Crocker of Blue Palm, both professional dancers and Silver Lake residents, have conducted professional development for teachers and an arts-based needs assessment at Micheltorena.
+Over the past few years, Jackie Planeix and Tom Crocker of Blue Palm, both professional dancers and Silver Lake residents, have conducted professional development for teachers and an arts-based needs assessment at Micheltorena.
 Their goal has always been: “Equity of access to arts education for all children.”
-Bluepalm is also on facebook! http://www.facebook.com/Bluepalm?sk=wall
+Bluepalm is also on facebook!

 What makes the Micheltorena Arts Plan unique and exciting is it’s focus on sequential instruction, i.e., that the arts education builds from year to year, and that children build on the arts concepts learned in their previous grades.
 This takes coordination and focus, and Bluepalm has been working with the teachers, training and educating them on this idea.
-In the process, a schedule of “sequential field trips” has been created for the upcoming year, with programs and ideas from the field trips integrated into existing math, science and language programs.
+In the process, a schedule of “sequential field trips” has been created, with programs and ideas from the field trips integrated into existing math, science and language programs.

 The field trip program includes artists to accompany the teachers (i.e. a dancer to accompany the kindergarteners on their ballet field trip), as well as elicits parent volunteers to participate.
 The goal is that when a child graduates from Micheltorena, he/she will have attended a world-class theatre and dance performance, and will have visited at least three major Los Angeles art museums, among other field trips scheduled.

-Bluepalm is also creating a “arts-based grade level standards” guide for parents, so they know what their child will be learning in each arts curriculum for the year.
+Bluepalm has also created an “arts-based grade level standards” guide for parents, so they know what their child will be learning in each arts curriculum for the year.
 For instance, 4th graders will be taught perspective as part of their grade-level visual arts curriculum.
-For 2012 at Micheltorena, every child at Micheltorena will have teaching in visual arts.
-The lower grades will receive teaching in theatre, and the upper grades will receive training in dance.
-This is in addition to our chorus classes for younger grades, and orchestra classes for upper grades.
+At Micheltorena, every child at will have teaching in visual arts.
+The lower grades also receive teaching in theatre, and the upper grades receive training in dance.
+This is in addition to our vocal music classes for all grades, and orchestra classes for grades 3-6.

-Micheltorena’s recent partnership with the Silver Lake Conservatory of Music is also a key ingredient to the Arts Plan, with the Conservatory providing instruction in voice and music, as well as using our auditorium for it’s chorus and ensemble classes on the weekends.
+Micheltorena’s recent partnership with the Silver Lake Conservatory of Music is also a key ingredient to the Arts Plan, with the Conservatory providing instruction in voice and music, as well as using our auditorium for it’s chorus and ensemble classes on weeknights.